 European American descendants of John Turner (b.
 1730s/1740s) and Patience Smith (b.
 1740s) - DNA relative matches on my father's side through one of his enslaved African American 2nd great grandparents on my predominantly Sub Saharan African-little Filipino/Austronesian segment on paternal Chromosome 9

 John was born the enslaved son of English American plantation owner Thomas Weathersbee and an enslaved African American woman.
-Patience was the free born daughter of a man of half African(from father)/half European (from mother) and Rachel Smith who was a European American woman that had Irish ancestry.
+Patience was the free born daughter of a man of half African(from father)/half European (from mother) and Rachael Smith who was a European American woman that had Irish ancestry.
 Patience purchased John's freedom from his father for 60 pounds in Halifax County, North Carolina in 1769 after being married with three sons.
 They relocated to Marion County, South Carolina where four daughters were born.
 They owned land and had a farm.
 All three of their sons had European American wives and most of their daughters had European American husbands.
 Three of their grandsons (Martin Turner, James Turner, and John Turner) joined the army during War of 1812 and spent some time in Louisiana.

 Kinsey